Next Valencian regional election: Parties and candidates

-The political future of regional president Carlos Mazón came into question following his poor handling of the 2024 floods, with him surviving initial calls to resign through the support granted to him by his party's national leader, Alberto Núñez Feijóo.
-Mazón intended to continue in office and try to run for a second term in 2027 by attempting to blame the catastrophe on Prime Minister Pedro Sánchez's government, but the public humiliation he suffered at a memorial ceremony on 29 October 2025 (during which he was confronted and insulted by relatives of victims), and the emergence of new evidence pointing at his inaction during the height of the floods, prompted the PP to leave Mazón on his own.
-While Feijóo intended for him to merely announce that he would not run as candidate for a new term, Mazón acknowledged his political demise and chose to resign outright, forcing the PP to hastily find a replacement.
-An internal struggle ensued as the regional party floated the candidacy of Vicente Mompó (president of the provincial deputation of Valencia), whereas the party's national leadership favoured Valencia mayor María José Catalá instead, with Mazón threatening to simultaneously resign and call a snap election in order to control his own succession.
-Juanfran Pérez Llorca, Mazón's deputy in the party, was suggested as interim president until an orderly succession could be organized, with this proposal—along with Catalá's reluctance to succeed Mazón, with she ruling herself out on 7 November—being poorly received by the national PP. Mazón announced his will to resign and a medical leave on 3 November, while urging PP and Vox to elect his replacement.
-On 11 November, the PP proposed Pérez Llorca as Mazón's successor.
+Following criticism of his handling of the October floods, regional president Carlos Mazón chose to resign outright, forcing the PP to hastily find a replacement.
+An internal struggle ensued as the regional party floated the candidacy of Vicente Mompó (president of the provincial deputation of Valencia), whereas the party's national leadership favoured Valencia mayor María José Catalá instead.
+Juanfran Pérez Llorca, Mazón's deputy in the party, was suggested as interim president until an orderly succession could be organized, with this proposal—along with Catalá's reluctance to succeed Mazón, with she ruling herself out on 7 November—being poorly received by the national PP. Mazón announced his will to resign on 3 November, while urging PP and Vox to elect his replacement.
+On 11 November, the PP proposed Pérez Llorca as Mazón's successor, with him being elected by the Corts on 27 November.

 Opinion polls

 The tables below list opinion polling results in reverse chronological order, showing the most recent first and using the dates when the survey fieldwork was done, as opposed to the date of publication.
 Where the fieldwork dates are unknown, the date of publication is given instead.
 The highest percentage figure in each polling survey is displayed with its background shaded in the leading party's colour.
 If a tie ensues, this is applied to the figures with the highest percentages.
 The "Lead" column on the right shows the percentage-point difference between the parties with the highest percentages in a poll.